-“make as much noise as we want, nobody will care”
+“make as much noise as we want, no one will care”

-The connotation of “eyesore”, an unpleasant sight in a public place, spins in “EyeSoar” as audio, video and movement highlight the wonderful people and organizations in an industrial neighborhood.
-Space is getting tighter and longtime occupants nestle with change.
+The connotation of “eyesore”, an unpleasant sight in a public place, spins in EyeSOAR as audio, video and movement highlight the wonderful people and organizations in an industrial neighborhood.
+Space is getting tighter and longtime occupants nestle within change.

 Bringing awareness to an everyday but heavy utilized and under recognized public site

 “Jane Franklin Dance mixes sound, video, and movement, often in refreshing and compelling ways that don’t lose sight of narrative.”
 Nanda Srikantaiah, Dance Metro DC

 This production is presented as a part of the 2019 Capital Fringe Festival, a program of the Washington, DC non-profit Capital Fringe.

 Peacock, St. Matthews Lutheran Church, 222 M Street SW, Washington DC 20024

 Tickets $20 on sale NOW